noitcudni/google-search-console-bulk-url-removal/readme.md

 6. Click on the "Submit CSV File" button to upload your csv file.
 It will start running automatically.

 ## Local Storage
 The extension uses chrome's local storage to keep track of state for each URL.
-You can use the **Clear local storage** button to clear your local storage content to start anew.
+You can use the **Clear cache ** button to clear your local storage content to start anew.

 ~~You may run into the `quota exceeded` error.
 Should you encounter this error, the extension will pause of the removal process and present to you a `continue` button.
-Wait a considerable amount of time (I have no idea how long) and click on `continue` to pick up where it has left off.~~ <-- I haven't run into this yet with the new google search console.
-Please open an issue should you encounter it and let me know how many URLs you've submitted to trigger this.
+Wait a considerable amount of time (I have no idea how long) and click on `continue** to pick up where it has left off.~~ <br />
+**I haven't run into this yet with the new google search console.
+Please open an issue should you encounter it and let me know how many URLs you've submitted to trigger this.**

 ~~While the extension is at a paused state, you can also inspect what URLs are still pending to be removed.
 Right click anywhere on the page and select **Inspect**.
 Then, click on the **View local storage** button.
 The current local storage state will be printed out under the **Console** tab.~~